One Year Later … The Weight Room in the Carriage House

 The Carriage House shortly after the big sale.
 It still needs lots of cleaning.

-Ok, maybe I wasn’t motivated all of the time because it was a huge project!
+Maybe I wasn’t always motivated because it was a massive project!
 OMG.
 But at least I was technically working out moving and lifting everything out of the Carriage House!

-Once the clutter was cleared, we gave the space a thorough cleaning to remove the accumulated dust and grime.
-As the dust settled, we could already envision the potential of the space and felt a renewed sense of excitement for the project ahead.
+Once the clutter was cleared, we cleaned the space to remove the accumulated dust and grime.
+As the dust settled, we could already envision the space’s potential and felt a renewed sense of excitement for the project ahead.

 Adding Essential Features